ozalpozqur/altogic-auth-remix/README.md

 ### Replacing app/routes/register.jsx with the following code:
 In this page, we will show a form to sign up with email and password.
 We will use **remix's action** call our backend api.

-We will save session and user info to state and storage if the api returns session.
+We will save session and user info to state if the api returns session.
 Then, user will be redirected to profile page.

 `signUpWithEmail` function can accept optional  third parameter data to save the user's profile.
 We will save the user's name to the database in this example.